leolion3/leolion3/README.md

 Welcome to my profile!👋

 My name is **Leonard Haddad**!
-I'm a 25 years old software developer from Israel currently residing in Germany.
+I'm a 25 year old software developer from Israel currently residing in Germany.

 <p align="center">
   <i>described by colleagues, clients, friends and family as</i><br>